 Once your campaign is live, your job is not done.
 This is when the real work begins.
 Google Ads gives you access to detailed data on impressions, clicks, conversions, and more.
 Use this data to identify which keywords, ads, and landing pages perform best.

 If an ad has a low click-through rate, try changing the headline or description.
 If a keyword generates a lot of clicks but few conversions, consider pausing it or improving the landing page it leads to.
-If a landing page is underperforming, test a different layout, message, or call to action.
+If a landing page is underperforming, consider testing a different layout, message, or call-to-action.

 Minor tweaks can lead to significant improvements.
 Use A/B testing to refine your approach continuously.
 Over time, your campaign will become more efficient, and your return on ad spend will grow.